anoopkunchukuttan/indic_nlp_library/README.md

 ## Pre-requisites

+- Python 3.x
-- Python 3.x (For Python 2.x version check the tag `PYTHON_2.7_FINAL_JAN_2019`.
+   - (For Python 2.x version check the tag `PYTHON_2.7_FINAL_JAN_2019`.
 Not actively supporting Python 2.x anymore, but will try to maintain as much compatibility as possible)
 - [Indic NLP Resources](https://github.com/anoopkunchukuttan/indic_nlp_resources)
-- other dependencies are listed in setup.py
+- Other dependencies are listed in setup.py

 ## Configuration

 - Installation from pip:

-    pip install indic-nlp-library
+    `pip install indic-nlp-library`

 - If you want to use the project from the github repo, add the project to the Python Path:

+    - Clone this repository
+    - Install dependencies: `pip install -r requirements.txt`
-    export PYTHONPATH=$PYTHONPATH:\<project base directory\>/src
+    - `export PYTHONPATH=$PYTHONPATH:\<project base directory\>/src`

 - In either case, export the path to the _Indic NLP Resources_ directory